Antonio Leal (fencer)

 Antonio Leal (born 25 June 1987) is a Venezuelan foil fencer, Pan American champion in 2010 and bronze medallist at the 2011 Pan American Games.
 He also won a gold medal in the individual foil event at the 2013 Bolivarian Games, as well as a gold medal in team épée and a silver medal in team foil.
+He won a gold medal in individual foil at the 2017 Bolivarian Games.